nguyenvietthi/lsi_imregion_max/README.md

 or simulate on GUI of Questasim/Modelsim

 # How to view results by Questasim/Modelsim
-1. After simulating as above section, standing at directory sim/tb and run the following commands at the terminal
+1. After simulating as above section, standing at directory sim/tb and run the following command at the terminal
 ```sh
 $ vsim -view vsim.wlf -do wave.do
 ```